Masha Gessen has spent much of a career doing a difficult kind of public work.

 Masha Gessen matters because they gave readers a vocabulary for recognizing political unfreedom before it became undeniable.

-That is the real achievement.
+That is the achievement.

 Gessen made autocracy legible, and in doing so made denial harder.